-To shut down the power supplies to save power, it is highly recommended to mute the amplifier before shutting down any of the supplies.
-To achieve this, first pull down MUTE, then shut down the power supplies in the following order: PVDD, DVDD, and then AVDD.
-Where AVDD and DVDD are generated from a single source, shut down PVDD before shutting down DVDD and AVDD, and after issuing MUTE.
+To shut down the power supplies, it is highly recommended to mute the amplifier before shutting down any of the supplies.
+After MUTE is shut down, shut down the supplies in the following order: PVDD, DVDD, then AVDD.
+Where AVDD and DVDD are generated from a single source, turn PVDD off before DVDD and AVDD, and after issuing MUTE.